panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 ## Future aspects of this project
 - The mentors and I decided to continue to work on the project for a few more months to get enough results to publish a paper.
 - The major aim being able to show the efficancy of current nmt models in translating compositionality based questions to proper SPARQL query.
+- The work to be done includes:<span style="color:blue">
+    - Running more experiments
+    - Comparing with the current state of the art
+    - Working on variable awareness
+    - Testing a fully trained model on QALD and LC-QuAD</span>

 ### [Index Page](https://anandpanchbhai.com/A-Neural-QA-Model-for-DBpedia/)